 Fine needle aspiration device

-Developed by Simpson and Meuten, 1992.
+Developed by Simpson & Meuten 1992.
 This simple device, described in the publication, is used to contain fresh organ material (obtained from the necropsy lab) for teaching students the art of fine needle aspiration.

 DASIE™ Dog Abdominal Surrogate for Instructional Exercise